itsSabbir/anomaly-detection-system-2/README.md

     *   Users must be able to upload video clips via the web app.
     *   Implement anomaly detection with custom rules.
     *   Upon detection, create an alert with: timestamp, alert\_type, message, frame, details.
-*   **Current Status: Fully Implemented (for the core pipeline).**
+*   **Current Status: Core Functionality Fully Implemented.** This section forms the heart of the "Barebones ML Pipeline" deliverable.
-    *   **Video Upload:** Users can upload `.mp4` (and other OpenCV/FFmpeg compatible) video files via the minimal React frontend. `multer` on the backend handles the reception.
+    *   **Video Upload:** Implemented via the React frontend (`UploadSection.tsx`) and the Node.js backend (`POST /api/upload` using `multer`).
+Robust handling of file data.
-    *   **Custom Rules:** The `backend/python/detect.py` script implements a specific custom anomaly rule: if the count of detected "person" objects in a frame exceeds a predefined threshold (e.g., `> 1`), it's flagged as an anomaly.
-This rule is applied to the filtered YOLOv5 detections.
-The threshold and target class are currently hardcoded in the Python script for simplicity but could be made configurable.
+    *   **Custom Rules:** A clear, albeit simple, custom rule ("person count > threshold") is implemented within `backend/python/detect.py`.
+This rule is applied to the post-processed object detection results from YOLOv5.
+The system is designed such that `detect.py` could be extended with more complex rules or a rule engine.
-    *   **Alert Creation:** Upon detection of an anomaly satisfying the rule, an alert record is created and successfully stored in the AWS RDS PostgreSQL `alerts` table with all required fields:
+    *   **Alert Creation:** Fully implemented.
+When an anomaly is detected by the Python script:
-        *   `timestamp`: Auto-generated by PostgreSQL (`DEFAULT CURRENT_TIMESTAMP`).
-        *   `alert_type`: A string indicating the nature of the anomaly (e.g., "Multiple_Persons_Detected"), determined by the Python script.
-        *   `message`: A human-readable description of the alert (e.g., "More than 1 person detected in the frame."), generated by the Python script.
-        *   `frame_storage_key`: The filename of the saved JPEG frame (e.g., `anomaly_frame_20231027_123045_persons_3.jpg`), stored in the `backend/frames/` directory on the EC2 instance.
-This key allows retrieval of the visual evidence.
-        *   `details`: A JSONB field containing structured supplementary information, such as `{ "person_count": 3 }`, generated by the Python script.
-    The implementation comprehensively fulfills the core requirements for this critical section of the system.
+        *   **Timestamp:** The `alerts` table in PostgreSQL has a `timestamp` column with `DEFAULT CURRENT_TIMESTAMP`, automatically recording the time of alert insertion.
+The `details` JSONB in the alert also includes `timestamp_ms` (from video start) and `frame_number` from the Python script for precise event timing within the video.
+        *   **Alert Type:** `detect.py` generates an `alert_type` string (e.g., "High Count: person") based on the rule triggered.
+This is stored in RDS.
+        *   **Message:** `detect.py` generates a descriptive `message` string detailing the anomaly (e.g., "Detected 3 'person' objects, exceeding limit of 2.").
+This is stored in RDS.
+        *   **Frame:** `detect.py` saves the specific video frame where the anomaly was detected as a JPEG image.
+The unique `frame_filename` is passed back to the Node.js backend and stored in the `frame_storage_key` column in RDS.
+This frame is currently stored on the EC2 instance's local filesystem in `backend/frames/`.
+        *   **Details:** `detect.py` generates a structured JSON object for the `details` field, containing context-specific information like `detected_count`, `target_class`, `confidence_threshold` used, etc. This is stored as JSONB in RDS, allowing for flexible querying and future expansion of details without schema changes.
+    The current implementation provides a complete, traceable record for each detected anomaly, linking the alert metadata directly to the visual evidence (frame) and specific detection parameters.

 ### 10.7 Non-Functional Requirements

 #### 10.7.1 Unit Testing (Req 2.1)

 *   **Requirement:** Use Jest.
 Target 80%+ code coverage.
-*   **Current Status: Partially Addressed / Pivoted.**
+*   **Current Status: Partially Addressed / Strategically Pivoted.**
-    *   **Jest:** Jest is integrated as a development dependency in both `backend/package.json` (with Supertest for API endpoint testing) and `frontend/package.json` (with React Testing Library for component testing).
-The project structure and configurations are in place to support Jest testing.
+    *   **Jest Integration:** Jest is included as a development dependency in both `backend/package.json` (for potential use with Supertest) and `frontend/package.json` (for potential use with React Testing Library).
+The basic project structure to support Jest tests (`__tests__` folders, `jest.config.js` if needed) is implicitly available. `npm test` scripts are placeholders in `package.json`.
-    *   **80%+ Code Coverage:** **Not Achieved.** Due to the strategic pivot towards rapidly developing and demonstrating a functional end-to-end core ML pipeline within the assessment timeline, the creation of an extensive suite of unit and integration tests with high code coverage was deprioritized.
-Current validation relies more heavily on:
-        *   Manual end-to-end testing (as detailed in Section 8.1).
-        *   The `test_pipeline_detailed.sh` script for basic backend pipeline integrity checks.
-        *   Static code analysis via ESLint.
+    *   **80%+ Code Coverage Goal: Not Achieved.** The creation of a comprehensive suite of unit and integration tests to meet the 80%+ code coverage target was **intentionally de-scoped** in favor of focusing development effort on establishing and verifying the end-to-end functionality of the core ML pipeline for this "barebones" iteration.
+Current system validation primarily relies on manual end-to-end testing, the `test_pipeline_detailed.sh` script for backend API checks, and static code analysis via ESLint.
 *   **Detailed Theoretical Implementation Strategy for Achieving 80%+ Coverage:**
-    Achieving high test coverage requires a systematic approach to testing various parts of the application:

-    1.  **Conceptual Overview:** Write unit tests to verify individual functions and modules in isolation, and integration tests to verify interactions between components or modules (e.g., API endpoint interactions with service layers and database mocks).
-Coverage tools will guide efforts to ensure most code paths are executed during tests.

-    2.  **Backend Unit Testing (Node.js - Jest & Supertest):**
-        *   **Target Modules & Strategies:**
-            *   **`db.js` (Database Module):**
-                *   *Unit Tests:* Mock the `pg.Pool` or `pg.Client` to test the `query` function's logic without actual DB connection.
-Verify correct argument passing, client acquisition/release, and error handling.
-                *   Example: `jest.mock('pg', () => { ... });`
-            *   **`server.js` (API Endpoints & Core Logic):**
-                *   *Integration Tests (with Supertest):* Test API endpoints (`/api/upload`, `/api/health`).
-                    *   For `/api/upload`:
-                        *   Mock `child_process.spawn` to simulate Python script execution (success with valid JSON output, success with no anomaly, failure with error output).
-                        *   Mock `fs` operations (e.g., `fs.unlinkSync`) to verify temporary file cleanup.
-                        *   Mock `db.js` (or its `query` function) to verify correct database insertion calls when anomalies are reported.
-                        *   Test with valid video uploads and various simulated Python script responses.
-                        *   Test edge cases: no file uploaded, incorrect file field name.
-                    *   For `/api/health`: Verify correct status code and response body.
-                *   *Unit Tests:* If `server.js` has complex helper functions, test them in isolation.
-            *   **Controllers (e.g., `alertController.js` for theoretical CRUD):**
-                *   *Unit Tests:* Test each controller function (`listAlerts`, `getAlertById`, etc.).
-                *   Mock `req` (request object with params, query, body), `res` (response object with `status`, `json`, `send` spies), and `next` (error handling middleware spy).
-                *   Mock calls to any service layer or `db.js`.
-                *   Verify correct status codes, response payloads, and error propagation.
-            *   **Services (e.g., `alertService.js` for theoretical CRUD):**
-                *   *Unit Tests:* Test business logic within services.
-Mock calls to `db.js`.
-        *   **Coverage Goal:** `npm test -- --coverage` (in `backend/`) will generate a coverage report.
-Analyze this report to identify untested code branches, statements, and functions.
-Write more tests to cover these areas.

-    3.  **Frontend Unit Testing (React/TypeScript - Jest & React Testing Library - RTL):**
-        *   **Target Components & Strategies:**
-            *   **`UploadSection.tsx`:**
-                *   *Unit Tests (RTL):*
-                    *   Test component rendering: ensure file input, button, and status message area are present.
-                    *   Simulate user interactions: file selection (`fireEvent.change`), button click (`fireEvent.click`).
-                    *   Mock `axios.post` (or the service function that uses it) to simulate API responses:
-                        *   Successful upload, anomaly detected.
-                        *   Successful upload, no anomaly.
-                        *   API error (e.g., 500 server error, 400 bad request).
-                    *   Verify UI updates based on these simulated API responses (e.g., status messages change correctly, loading indicators appear/disappear).
-            *   **Future Full UI Components (`AlertsResultsTable.tsx`, `SearchBar.tsx`, `AlertDetailModal.tsx` for theoretical UI):**
-                *   Test rendering with various props (mock data for alerts).
-                *   Simulate user interactions (typing in search fields, selecting filters, clicking pagination buttons, opening/closing modal).
-                *   Verify correct data display and UI changes.
-                *   Mock API calls made by these components.
-            *   **API Service Modules (e.g., `alertService.ts`):**
-                *   *Unit Tests:* Mock `axios` (e.g., `axios.get`, `axios.post`) to test that service functions correctly construct API request URLs, parameters, and handle responses/errors.
-        *   **Coverage Goal:** `npm test -- --coverage` (in `frontend/`) will generate reports.

-    4.  **Python ML Script Unit Testing (`python/detect.py` - Python's `unittest` or `pytest`):**
-        *   **Target Functions & Strategies:**
-            *   **Core Detection Logic:**
-                *   Mock `torch.hub.load` to prevent actual model loading from the internet during tests.
-Provide a mock model object that returns predefined detection outputs for given input frames.
-                *   Mock `cv2.VideoCapture` to feed test frames (e.g., NumPy arrays loaded from image files) instead of processing actual video files.
-                *   Test the anomaly rule application logic with various mock detection outputs (e.g., zero persons, one person, multiple persons).
-                *   Verify that `print()` is called with the correct JSON string when an anomaly is detected.
-                *   Verify frame saving logic by mocking `cv2.imwrite` and checking if it's called with correct parameters.
-            *   **Argument Parsing:** Test `argparse` setup (if used explicitly) or how command-line arguments are handled.
-            *   **Error Handling:** Test how the script behaves with invalid video paths or corrupted video files (mock OpenCV functions to raise exceptions).
-        *   **Coverage Goal:** Use `pytest-cov` or `coverage.py` with `unittest`.
-Analyze reports.

-    5.  **Achieving 80%+ Coverage - General Strategy:**
-        *   **Test-Driven Development (TDD) or Write Tests Alongside Code:** Ideal for new features.
-        *   **Focus on Logic:** Prioritize testing complex business logic, conditional statements, and error handling paths.
-Simple getter/setter type functions might be lower priority if time is constrained.
-        *   **Mock External Dependencies:** Extensively use mocking (Jest mocks, Python's `unittest.mock`) to isolate the unit under test from external systems (database, file system, network calls, other modules).
-        *   **Incremental Testing:** Don't aim for 80% in one go.
-Add tests iteratively, module by module.
-        *   **Review Coverage Reports:** Regularly check HTML coverage reports to see which lines/branches are not covered and write tests specifically for them.
-        *   **Refactor for Testability:** If code is hard to test, it might be a sign it needs refactoring (e.g., extracting pure functions, reducing side effects).

-    6.  **Benefits:** Increased code reliability and confidence in changes, easier debugging and refactoring, documentation of code behavior through tests, and fulfilling a key non-functional requirement.
+    *(This sub-section would reuse and significantly expand upon the previously detailed theoretical testing strategy, potentially adding specific examples of Jest/RTL/Supertest test cases for key functions/components/endpoints within the current "barebones" scope.
+E.g., for `server.js`: test file upload route with mock Python spawn success/failure; for `UploadSection.tsx`: test file selection, button clicks, and status updates with mock API calls.)*
+    1.  **Define Test Strategy for Each Module:**
+        *   **Backend API (`server.js`):** Integration tests with Supertest.
+Test successful uploads, Python script success/failure paths, error responses (400, 500).
+Mock `db.query` and `child_process.spawn`.
+        *   **Database Module (`db.js`):** Unit tests.
+Mock `pg.Pool` to ensure `query` function handles client acquisition/release correctly, and that it correctly passes SQL and params.
+Test connection error handling within `checkConnection`.
+        *   **Python Script (`detect.py`):** Unit tests with `unittest` or `pytest`.
+            *   Mock `cv2.VideoCapture` to feed known image frames or simple NumPy arrays.
+            *   Mock `torch.hub.load` to return a mock model that outputs predictable detection DataFrames for given inputs.
+            *   Test `check_anomaly_rules` function with various detection inputs.
+            *   Test `save_frame` by mocking `cv2.imwrite` and checking call parameters.
+            *   Test JSON output generation logic.
+            *   Test argument parsing and error handling for invalid inputs.
+        *   **Frontend (`UploadSection.tsx`, `App.tsx`):** Unit/Integration tests with Jest and React Testing Library (RTL).
+            *   `UploadSection`: Render component, simulate file selection (`fireEvent.change`), simulate button clicks (`fireEvent.click`).
+Mock the `onUploadSubmit` prop to return resolved (success/no anomaly) or rejected (error) promises.
+Verify that UI elements (status `Alert`, `LinearProgress`, button states) update correctly based on these mock outcomes.
+            *   `App.tsx`: Render component.
+Since its main logic is `handleUploadSubmit`, this could be unit tested by extracting it (if it becomes more complex) or tested indirectly through `UploadSection` by mocking `axios.post`.
+Mock `axios.post` to test the `handleUploadSubmit`'s success and error paths, ensuring it returns/throws correctly for `UploadSection` to consume.
+    2.  **Set up Coverage Reporting:** Configure Jest to generate coverage reports (`jest --coverage`).
+Use `istanbul` reporters (e.g., `lcov`, `text`, `html`).
+    3.  **Iterative Test Writing:** Add tests for critical paths first.
+Review coverage reports to identify gaps.
+Prioritize testing:
+        *   Conditional logic (if/else, switch).
+        *   Error handling paths (`try/catch`).
+        *   Complex data transformations.
+        *   Interactions with external dependencies (which should be mocked).
+    4.  **Achieving 80%+:** This is an iterative process of writing tests, running coverage, identifying gaps, and writing more tests.
+It requires discipline.
+Code may need refactoring to improve testability (e.g., breaking down large functions).

 #### 10.7.2 Code Quality (Req 2.2)

 *   **Requirement:** Pass all ESLint checks.
 *   **Current Status: Fully Implemented.**
-    *   ESLint is configured for both the `backend` (JavaScript, with `eslint-config-standard` base) and `frontend` (TypeScript, with rules suitable for React, e.g., `eslint-plugin-react`, `@typescript-eslint/eslint-plugin`).
+    *   ESLint is configured and operational for both the `backend` (Node.js/JavaScript, using `eslint-config-standard` and related plugins, ESLint v8) and `frontend` (React/TypeScript, using `@typescript-eslint/parser`, `@typescript-eslint/eslint-plugin`, `eslint-plugin-react`, `eslint-plugin-react-hooks` with Vite's generated `eslint.config.js` flat config style, ESLint v9).
-    *   The `npm run lint` script is available in both `backend/package.json` and `frontend/package.json` to execute ESLint.
-    *   The codebase has been developed to adhere to these linting rules, ensuring consistent coding style, identification of potential bugs, and enforcement of best practices.
-All checks pass.
+    *   The codebase has been consistently linted (`npm run lint` in respective directories), and all reported issues (including `verbatimModuleSyntax` related type-only import requirements) have been addressed to ensure adherence to the defined coding standards and catch potential issues.

 #### 10.7.3 AWS Implementation (Req 2.3)

 *   **Requirement:** Use a free AWS trial account.
 Provide access credentials to reviewers for verification.
 *   **Current Status: Fully Implemented.**
-    *   The project utilizes AWS services (EC2 for compute, RDS for database) with configurations that are **Free Tier eligible**.
-Setup instructions (Sections 6.4, 9.1) specifically guide towards selecting Free Tier options where available (e.g., `t2.micro`/`t3.micro` EC2 instances, RDS Free Tier template).
-    *   As detailed in Section [12](#12-verification-for-evaluators-aws-credentials), temporary, **read-only AWS IAM user credentials will be securely provided** to reviewers.
-This allows them to verify the deployed AWS infrastructure (EC2 instance running state, RDS database configuration, Security Group settings) without granting modification privileges, adhering to security best practices.
+    *   The project's cloud components (AWS EC2 for the application server, AWS RDS for the PostgreSQL database) have been provisioned using configurations **eligible for the AWS Free Tier**.
+This ensures that evaluation and development can proceed without incurring unexpected costs, provided usage stays within Free Tier limits.
+    *   As detailed in Section [12](#12-verification-for-evaluators-aws-credentials) of this README, secure and appropriate mechanisms are in place to provide reviewers with temporary, **strictly read-only AWS IAM user credentials**.
+This facilitates thorough verification of the deployed cloud infrastructure.

 ## 11. Vibe Coding and AI-Assisted Development (Req 3.0)